St Petersburg travel guide

 Parking: Short-term parking at P2 and P3 costs RUB 150 to RUB 200 per hour, while long-term parking at P4 is availble from RUB 450 per day.

 St Petersburg's climate is mild, though unpredictable.
-Winters are cold (November to March), with freezing winds and snowfall, and temperatures average 16°F (-9°C) to 26°F (-3°C) in January and February, the coldest months, sometimes dropping lower.
-June to August is usually the warmest time of year, though temperatures are still relatively low and average in the mid-60s Fahrenheit (about 20°C) at their highest.
+Winters are cold (November to March), with freezing winds and snowfall, and temperatures average 16°F (-9°C) to 26°F (-3°C) in January and February, the coldest months.
+June to August is usually the warmest time of year, though temperatures are still relatively low and average in the mid-60s Fahrenheit (about 20°C) at most.
 Summer tends to be the most popular time to travel to St Petersburg.

 - British Airways

 - American Samoa

 - Cayman Islands

 - Czech Republic